Vaalarivan2002/healthTracker/README.md

 * run 'yarn(or npm) start' in the api folder to enable the frontend access the api

 [Video describing site's functionality](https://drive.google.com/file/d/1UKyvnHWbVpY8kf_MAj30DN9A9iMQ7IAq/view?usp=sharing)

+The daily calorie needs were calculated based on Mifflin St Jeor equation and the data for tracking was based on USDA guidelines for 2020-25.